January 10, 2025

 Antarctica, Part 3: Avalanches, Icebergs, and the Polar Plunge of Doom (and Glory)

 We’re now more than a week into this Antarctic expedition—the one we dreamed up, opened to the world, and somehow turned into a full-blown bucket list trip with 20 legends from our travel fam.
-And somehow, the adventure just keeps getting... cooler.
-(Yes, that pun was intentional.
-No, we’re not sorry.)

-At this point in the journey, we’d already crossed the Drake, explored a flooded volcano, paddled past icebergs, and had our first penguin run-ins.
+At this point in our journey, we’d already crossed the Drake, explored a flooded volcano, paddled past icebergs, and had our first penguin run-ins.
 But nothing—and I mean nothing—could’ve prepared us for what was coming next: avalanches, iceberg graveyards, and the long-awaited Polar Plunge.

 Avalanche Alley